FonduAI/awesome-prompt-injection/README.md

 - [Promptalanche](https://ctf.fondu.ai/) - As well as traditional challenges, this CTF also introduce scenarios that mimic agents in real-world applications.
 - [Gandalf](https://gandalf.lakera.ai/) - Your goal is to make Gandalf reveal the secret password for each level.
 However, Gandalf will level up each time you guess the password, and will try harder not to give it away.
 Can you beat level 7?
 (There is a bonus level 8).
 - [ChatGPT with Browsing is drunk!
 There is more to it than you might expect at first glance](https://twitter.com/KGreshake/status/1664420397117317124) - This riddle requires you to have ChatGPT Plus access and enable the Browsing mode in Settings->Beta Features.
+- [Damn Vulnerable LLM Agent](https://github.com/WithSecureLabs/damn-vulnerable-llm-agent) - A sample chatbot powered by a ReAct agent, implemented with Langchain.
+It's designed to be an educational tool for security researchers, developers, and enthusiasts to understand and experiment with prompt injection attacks in ReAct agents.

 ## Community